-- Outline the common challenges that grey zone activity presents to both defense and security organizations, and the most common modes of grey zone activity today;
+- Outline the common challenges that grey zone activity presents to both defence and security organisations, and the most common modes of grey zone activity today;

 - Offer the ten most promising types of technology which offer the greatest potential for adapting existing capabilities to these new threats;

 - Provide guidance on how to bring these technologies together in the right combinations for known grey zone scenarios;